SCOTTISH RECORDS

 For athletes to be eligible for Scottish records, they must be registered with Scottish Athletics.

-B) Events at which Records are recognised
+2. Events at which Records are recognised

-Scottish records will be recognised for:
+Scottish records will be recognised for events which

-C) Record Application Forms
+3. Record Application Forms

 Performances set at the following level of meetings will automatically be considered without the requirement for an application form to be lodged: